apache/skywalking/docs/en/setup/service-agent/java-agent/How-to-tolerate-exceptions.md

         ...
     }
     ```
- 2. When the above exception traced in some spans, the status is like the following:
+ 2. When the above exception traced in some spans, the status is like the following.

       The traced exception | Final span status |
       ----------- | ---------- |